RSDKModding/RSDKv3-Decompilation/README.md

 If you're able to, you can clone this repo and port it to a platform not on the list.

 # FAQ
-### Q: Why don't some buttons in the menu work?
-A: Buttons like leaderboards & achievements require code to be added to support online functionality & menus (though they are saved anyways), and other buttons like the controls button on PC or privacy button on mobile have no game code and are instead hardcoded through callback.
-I just didn't feel like going through the effort to decompile all that, since it's not really worth it.

-### Q: Is the titlecard text slightly offset when using a PC datafile?
-A: Unfortunately, it's an error with the scripts.
-If you wanna go into `TitleCards/R[X]\_TitleCard.txt` and fix it, be my guest, but the best fix is to set `screenWidth` to 400, instead of 424 in the settings.ini file to match the PC version's resolution.

-### Q: There's a weird spot on the title screen, how do I fix it?
-A: See above.

-### Q: I'm using an RSDK file from Sonic Origins and there's no audio, what's wrong?
-A: Sonic Origins doesn't have any music or sound effects contained in the games' data files, instead storing and handling all in-game audio itself through Hedgehog Engine 2.
-You can fix this by simply inserting the audio files from another version of the game.

-### Q: The screen is tearing, how do I fix it?
-A: Try turning on VSync in settings.ini.

-### Q: I found a bug!
-A: Submit an issue in the issues tab and we _might_ fix it in the master branch.
-Don't expect any future releases, however.

-### Q: Will you do a decompilation for Sonic 1/Sonic 2?
-A: I already have!
-You can find it [here](https://github.com/Rubberduckycooly/Sonic-1-2-2013-Decompilation).
+You can find the FAQ [here](./FAQ.md).

-### Q: Will you do a decompilation for Sonic Mania?
-A: I already have!
-You can find the source code for Sonic Mania [here](https://github.com/Rubberduckycooly/Sonic-Mania-Decompilation) and RSDKv5 which is used to run it [here](https://github.com/Rubberduckycooly/RSDKv5-Decompilation).

 # Special Thanks
 * [Xeeynamo](https://github.com/Xeeynamo): for creating the RSDK Animation editor & an early version of the script unpacker, both of which got me into RSDK modding.
 * [Sappharad](https://github.com/Sappharad): for making a decompilation of the Windows Phone 7 version of Sonic CD (found [here](https://github.com/Sappharad/rvm_soniccd)) which gave me the idea & motivation to decompile the PC/iOS/Android versions.
 * [SuperSonic16](https://github.com/TheSuperSonic16): for creating & adding some stuff to the Sonic CD mod loader that I asked for.
-* The Weigman for creating the header you see up here along with similar assets.
+* [The Weigman](https://github.com/TheWeigman) for creating the header you see up here along with similar assets.
-* Everyone in the [Retro Engine Modding Server](https://dc.railgun.works/retroengine): for being supportive of me and for giving me a place to show off these things that I've found.
+* Everyone in the [Retro Engine Modding Server](https://dc.railgun.works/retroengine) for being supportive of me and for giving me a place to show off these things that I've found.

 # Contact:
 Join the [Retro Engine Modding Discord Server](https://dc.railgun.works/retroengine) for any extra questions you may need to know about the decompilation or modding it.